Unirep/Unirep/packages/docs/docs/contracts-api/errors.md

 ## 0x53d3ff53
 - `EpochNotMatch()` <br/>
-    Current [epoch](../protocol/epoch.md) doesn not match the epoch in the proof or the target epoch. <br/>
+    Current [epoch](../protocol/epoch.md) does not match the epoch in the proof or the target epoch. <br/>
     Please check the current epoch and generate a corresponding proof.

 ## 0xa225656d